No products in the cart.

 Kids and Helmets

-When selecting your kid’s helmet, the most important consideration is fit.
+When selecting from our range of kids’ helmets, the most important consideration is fit.
 Try to resist the urge to buy a helmet that is too large, expecting your kids to grow into it.
 If the helmet doesn’t fit firm and snug, it unfortunately won’t do its job.
-There is a bit of leeway with an adjustable helmet, but keep in mind the helmet foam still needs to sit flush with your kid’s head.
+There is a bit of leeway with an adjustable helmet, but keep in mind that the helmet foam still needs to sit flush with your kid’s head.
 Remember to carry out the same sizing tests outlined above, and ask your kid simple questions to try to discern whether it’s the right fit.
 It is common for kids to complain that the helmet hurts simply because they don’t like wearing it; watch out for these little tricks!

 As far as helmet quality goes, as long as the helmet passes the proper safety certification, the helmet should be suitable.
-It may be worth considering a helmet a bit higher than your original budget however, as a comfortable helmet that is adjustable may last more seasons than a budget helmet without any adjustability.
+It may be worth considering a helmet a bit higher than your original budget however, as a comfortable helmet that is adjustable may last more seasons than a budget helmet that is not adjustable.
 If the helmet’s integrity has held up over the seasons, you may also be able to pass the helmet down to younger siblings or friends.

 Although helmets are not compulsory for children on all mountains, there are more and more making it a requirement for your kids to ski or board.
 Specifically, most resorts will now make a helmet required for any kids wishing to go to ski school.
 Often times it’s worth having a helmet for the little ones regardless, instead of turning up and being told they can’t start until they get their hands on one.